Instant pain relief from insect bites and stings.

 case, with full instructions for use in English, French, German,

-Italian and Spanish, along with the precision pump and four differently-sized
+Italian and Spanish, along with the precision pump and three differently-sized

 suction cups to cover the skin area of an attack.
 The pack weighs